Mauritania: Ould Daddah era (1960–1978)

 Daddah was ousted in a bloodless coup on 10 July 1978.
-He had brought the country to near-collapse through the disastrous war to annex the southern part of Western Sahara, framed as an attempt to create a "Greater Mauritania".
+He had brought the country to near-collapse through the disastrous war to annex the southern part of Western Sahara; this potential annexation was framed as an attempt to create a "Greater Mauritania".

 CMRN and CMSN military governments (1978–1984)

-Col. Mustafa Ould Salek's Military Committee for National Recovery junta proved incapable of either establishing a strong base of power or extracting the country from its destabilizing conflict with the Sahrawi resistance movement, the Polisario Front.
+Mustafa Ould Salek's Military Committee for National Recovery proved incapable of either establishing a strong base of power or extracting the country from its destabilizing conflict with the Sahrawi resistance movement, the Polisario Front.
 It quickly fell, to be replaced by another military government, the Military Committee for National Salvation.

-The energetic Colonel Mohamed Khouna Ould Haidallah soon emerged as its strongman.
+Colonel Mohamed Khouna Ould Haidallah soon emerged as its strongman.
 By giving up all claims to Western Sahara, he found peace with the Polisario and improved relations with its main backer, Algeria, but relations with Morocco, the other party to the conflict, and its European ally France, deteriorated.
 Instability continued, and Haidallah's ambitious reform attempts foundered.
 His regime was plagued by attempted coups and intrigue within the military establishment.
 It became increasingly contested due to his harsh and uncompromising measures against opponents; many dissidents were jailed, and some executed.

-In 1981, slavery was formally abolished by law, making Mauritania the last country in the world to do so.
+Slavery in Mauritania still exists, despite being officially abolished three timesː 1905, 1981, and again in August 2007.
+Anti-slavery activists are persecuted, imprisoned and tortured.

+In 1981, United States newspapers mistakenly reported that the Central Intelligence Agency planned a covert operation to overthrow the government of Mauritania as part of the U.S. Cold War strategy.
+Journalist Bob Woodward later wrote that the mistake was made by "White House aides unfamiliar with the world" who meant to leak news about an operation planned for Mauritius.